Extras cover in private health insurance

 Psychology 0 2 12

-source: www.canstar.com.au – 6/03/2023.
+Source: www.canstar.com.au – 07/10/2025.
 Based on standalone extras only health insurance policies on Canstar’s Database.
 OSHC, visitor, and corporate policies, as well as policies from restricted funds, are excluded.

-Once waiting periods are served and you maintain that cover in your policy you do not have to serve the waiting period again.
-Even when you switch providers, the Private Health Insurance Ombudsman says most insurance providers won’t require you to re-serve many of the waiting periods.
-Check with the individual insurer before switching.
+Once waiting periods are served and you maintain that cover in your policy you don’t have to serve the waiting period again.
+Even when you switch providers, the Australian Government’s Department of Health, Disability and Ageing says you won’t be required to re-serve waiting periods if you have the same cover in your current policy.

 If you’re weighing up whether to get extras cover, it’s a good idea to firstly consider what you want to be covered for.
-Many of the services covered by extras policies are generally not covered by Medicare (such as dental and optical).
-So, it could be worth getting cover if you think you are going to be using these services regularly in the future.
+Many of the services covered by extras policies are generally not covered by Medicare.
+So, it could be worth getting cover if you think you’re going to be using these services regularly in the future.

 For example, this could be the case if you wear glasses or contact lenses.
 If you have kids you can also include them on your health insurance through a family health insurance policy.
-This could be handy if they need to get glasses or braces at some point.
+This could be handy if they need to get glasses or braces at some point in the future.

 Latest in health insurance